CAKE 17: The Science of Performance

 Robby has performed, taught and choreographed around the world, including the Royal Opera House in London, the favelas of Rio Di Janeiro, and New York.
 In 2015 he was a Hip Hop Second Round Judge for BBC Young Dancer of the Year.
 Also in 2015, Robby was the winner of the UK Dance Artist of Choice, Kevin Spacey Foundation.
 In 2017 Robby was on the selection panel for the Kevin Spacey Foundation and was Movement Director for Marianne Elliott’s acclaimed production of Angels in America at the National Theatre.

-Catrina McHugh, Artistic Director and Writer, Open Clasp Theatre Company
+Catrina McHugh, Artistic Director and Writer, and Roma Yagnik, Sound Designer, Open Clasp Theatre Company

 Open Clasp is an award winning women’s theatre company and a leading force in the North of England with a national and international reach.
 Open Clasp collaborates with women and young women on the margins of society to create bold and innovative theatre for personal, social and political change.